gobinda-das-dev/react-dragable-card/README.md

 # About this project
-This is a simple project to learn to use React in a more detailed manner.
+This is a simple <a href="https://react-dragable-card.netlify.app/">Project</a>. to learn to use React in a more detailed manner.